-Florence City Guide includes tourist information on the various neighborhoods of Florence and their attractions for visitors to the city, as well other information regarding the less frequented parts of the city.
+Florence City Guide includes tourist information on the various neighborhoods of Florence and their attractions for visitors to the city, as well as other information regarding the less frequented parts of the city.

 Central Florence & the Arno Rver